Sports Fan Radio Network: Former hosts

 Ryan Williams, hired from WFAN when SFRN launched 24/7, hosted weekends and moved to mornings teaming up with fellow host Steve Cofield, with major affiliates in Tampa, Pittsburgh, San Francisco and Las Vegas.
 Williams moved to the program director position and was also responsible for discovering Chris Russo (Russell), Bill Lekas and Brandon Tierney, providing them with their first national presence in the industry.

 Craig Carton was a co-host Boomer and Carton in the Morning on WFAN, but was convicted on federal fraud charges and reported to prison in June 2019.

 John Phillips was with CBS Radio Pittsburgh 93.7 The Fan working as a sports anchor/reporter and talk-show host.

 Tim Ryan is now with the NFL on Fox and Sirius NFL Radio.

 Bruce Schein currently produces (and appears on-air) on Christopher "Mad Dog" Russo's television program High Heat on the MLB Network.

 There was also a weekend host by the name of Chris Russo (not the same Chris Russo of Mike and the Mad Dog fame); he hosted the Redskins pre-and post game shows on the Washington Redskins radio network.
 He's now a host and the Redskins Insider for ESPN980 in 2005.

 Rocco Pendola hosted a show on the network.
 He is no longer in radio and works as a freelance writer, recently appearing as a regular on thestreet.com.

 Eric Pollero, who hosted and produced the show "SportsFan Conversations", went on to work at CBS SportsLine in Florida.
 Eric is currently an account executive with WSJS/Curtis Media Group in North Carolina.

 Geoff Nathanson went on to work in television and radio as a play-by-play announcer and host at LA powerhouse radio station KNX 1070.
 He also developed into the go-to guy for TV sportscaster parts and commercials, working in a famous LeBron James Powerade spot, a Lance Armstrong Nike commercial, a Gordie Howe IBM spot and a David Eckstein Del Taco commercial.
 He has appeared as a recurring character in the ABC Family Channel series, "Make it or Break it" as well as on "Providence", King of Queens" and hosted the World Championship of Fantasy Football on Versus.

 Former station

 At least one affiliate, KSFN in Las Vegas, Nevada (the flagship station of Frank Andrews's and Papa Joe's program), took its call sign from the network.
-Today, it is KXST, a CBS Sports Radio station.
+It later became KXST, a CBS Sports Radio station.